leopico/multisig-wallet-frontend/README.md

 # Multisig-wallet front end

-This pj was demo multisig_wallet with react and ether.js frameword.
+This pj was demo multisig_wallet with react and ether.js framework.

 ## Environment Variables